bokeh/bokeh/sphinx/source/docs/user_guide/interaction/tooltips.rst

 Adding tooltip to arbitrary UI elements
 ---------------------------------------

-In addition to adding tooltips to :ref:`elements that specifically support it
+In addition to adding tooltips to :ref:`elements that explicitly support it
 <userguide_interaction_tooltips_supported>`, you can also add tooltips to
 arbitrary UI element.

 Use the ``target`` property of a ``Tooltip`` object to link this tooltip to an UI element.
-The target property accepts to ways to identify which UI element you want to attach the tooltip to:
+You have two options to identify an UI element to the ``target``
+property:

 * an instance of any Bokeh model
 * an instance of one of the :class:`~bokeh.models.selectors` models representing